jjdsilva0/VTHacks24/README.md

-Here's a README file for your app "Dinologue":

----

 # Dinologue

 Welcome to **Dinologue**, an educational app that takes you on an exciting journey through the three periods of the Mesozoic Era: the Triassic, Jurassic, and Cretaceous.
 Your guide on this adventure is **Atticus**, an AI-powered Triceratops narrator who brings the prehistoric world to life.